solomonrb/xstreets_to_bikes/README.md

 # NYC Citibike Stations via SMS

-Text your current cross streets to 1-844-407-2201, and you will receive a response with the 3 closest Citibike stations and their bike/dock availability!
+Text your current cross streets or address to 1-844-407-2201, and you will receive a response with the 3 closest Citibike stations and their bike/dock availability!
 With a Citibike key and a dumb phone, you no longer need the Citibike app (or a smartphone)!

 ## Usage

-Send the cross streets where you are in a format that Google Maps would understand, e.g.:
+Send your current address or cross streets in a format that Google Maps would understand, e.g.:
 - `E 27 St and 1 Av Manhattan`
-- `Houston St and Macdougal St`
+- `20 W 34 St Manhattan`
 - `12 St and 37 Av Astoria`
 - `Vanderbilt and Willoughby Brooklyn`
+- `Bronx Zoo Asia Gate`

 You will receive a text response like:
 ```